ray-project/ray/doc/source/ray-air/tuner.rst

         :end-before: __torch_end__

-As you can see in the above example, the Tuner API allows you to specify a search space over most parameters:
+As you can see in the above example, the Tuner API allows you to specify a search space over most parameters.

-- Parameters will be passed to the Trainer
+The parameters will be passed to the Trainer.

+A couple gotchas about the behavior of merging parameters with Trainer:
 - Dictionaries will be merged
 - Scaling configs will be merged
 - Duplicate items (which are both defined in the Trainer and Tuner) will be overwritten by the ones defined in the Tuner